department-of-veterans-affairs/vets-website/docs/schemaform/field-library.md

 # Field library

 We have many common field and widgets that are available for use in forms.
-Stick with these common fields and definitions if at all possible.
+You should stick with these common fields and definitions if at all possible.

 There are generally two forms of common definitions: schema/uiSchema objects and functions that return schema/uiSchema objects.
-For the function versions, there will be documentation below for the parameters
+For the function versions, there will be documentation in the fields for the parameters.

 ## Widgets